Strawberry Creme Crepes Recipe

 - 1. In a large bowl, combine the milk, eggs, butter and extract.
 Combine the flour, sugar and salt; add to milk mixture and mix well.
 Cover and refrigerate for 1 hour.

 - 3. In a small saucepan, combine sugar and cornstarch; stir in water and lemon juice until smooth.
 Bring to a boil over medium heat; cook and stir for 1 minute or until thickened.
-Stir in extract and food coloring if desired.
+Stir in extract and, if desired, food coloring.
 Cool.
 Add strawberries.

 - 4. In a small bowl, beat the cream until stiff peaks form; set aside.
 In a large bowl, beat the cream cheese, confectioners' sugar and vanilla until smooth; fold in whipped cream.
 Spoon 2 rounded tablespoons of filling down the center of each crepe; roll up.
 Top with strawberry topping.
 Yield: 22 crepes.